$0/mth Phone Plan w/ 1GB Data - Circles.Life

 Is this a great deal?
 I'd say so.

 Circles.Life is known as a "MVNO" which stands for Mobile Network Virtual Operator.
 I'm not going to try and explain what it really means, because I don't know, but my interpretation of it is that it refers to a telecommunications (telcos) company that offers mobile phone services through a bigger brother, such as Singtel, Starhub, Optus, Telstra.
-They typically do not have physical store locations and rely on a network of resellers, and by extension, offer "stripped down" customer service (think reduced customer service hours).
+They typically do not have physical store locations and rely on a network of resellers, and by extension, offer "stripped down" customer service (think reduced customer service hours and potentially no customer service hotline).

 The ones in bold are your traditional big brick & mortar telcos.
 The unbolded ones are the MNVOs.